HoldenCaulfieldRye/caffe-1/RUN.md

 - prove that we can scale (have developed a magic formula for doing any kind of image classification) by publishing results on as many Kaggle image classification challenges as possible

+Razvan recommends next:
+- main question is: is it working at all?
+  -> test interval 1 to see whether bad min all along (
+- what is the imbalance in each case?
+  -> if equal to accuracy, then doing nothing
+- if doing nothing, need to understand why
+  -> figure out how everything is working
+  -> properly evaluate accuracy (per class)